-Texas Climate News is an online magazine about climate change and sustainability.
-We are dedicated to producing public-interest journalism, based on traditional principles of independent-mindedness, accuracy and fairness.
-In addition to our own original reporting and analysis, we offer a regularly updated guide to reports by others.
+Texas Climate News is a non-profit magazine about climate and sustainability, founded in 2008.
+We publish public-interest journalism, based on traditional principles of independent-mindedness, accuracy and fairness.

-- Houston Endowment, “a private philanthropic foundation that improves life for the people of the greater Houston area through its contributions to charitable organizations and educational institutions.”
+- Houston Endowment, TCN’s principal financial backer since 2008, “a private philanthropic foundation that improves life for the people of the greater Houston area through its contributions to charitable organizations and educational institutions.”

 You can follow Texas Climate News and receive regular updates via email, RSS, Twitter and Facebook.